 Make Sure Your Grade B is Really Grade B

-The motto of this story is to check your Grade B and make sure you are really getting what you paid for!
+The motto of this story is to check your Grade B maple syrup and make sure you are really getting what you paid for!

-Grade B is much much darker than Grade A so it is easy to tell the difference if you put them side by side.
+Fortunately, it is easy to tell the difference.
+Grade B maple syrup is much much darker than Grade A so it is easy to tell the difference if you put them side by side.
 What I do is keep a small glass bottle of Grade A from the supermarket in the pantry to use as a comparison test each time I buy some Grade B in bulk.

 More change is on the horizon, however!